THERMOFORA · Updated 2025 · 16 min read

 Designing and building trim fixtures often doubles total tooling cost.
 For short and medium runs, that investment rarely amortizes cleanly.

-For a direct comparison of when vacuum forming makes sense against injection molding, see the full breakdown in how vacuum forming actually works and where it fits in production.
+For a direct comparison of when vacuum forming makes sense against injection molding, see how vacuum forming actually works and where it fits in production.

 Material Limitations: Not Every Thermoplastic Cooperates

-Polycarbonate demands temperature accuracy within a 10°C window across its 175 to 230°C forming range.
+Polycarbonate demands temperature accuracy within a 10°C window across its 160–190°C forming range.
 Go 10 degrees over and you get surface defects.
 Go 10 under and the part is underformed with high residual stress.
-Plus it needs pre-drying at 90 to 120°C for 4 hours per 3 mm of thickness, every time.
+Plus it needs pre-drying at 120°C for a minimum of 4 hours per 3 mm of thickness, every time.

 Polypropylene has a shrinkage rate of 1.5 to 2.2 percent.
 On large flat panels without active mold cooling, warping is nearly guaranteed.
 PETG loses optical clarity faster than ABS or HIPS when overheated, with a tighter margin between the ideal forming temperature and the degradation point.